How to avoid inheritance tax

 1. Give gifts while you're still alive

 One way to reduce your inheritance tax bill is to give gifts while you're still alive.
-However, it’s important that the gift is given outright, otherwise it could fail for tax purposes.
+However, it’s important that the gift is given outright, otherwise there may still be tax to pay.
 If, for example, you transfer a property to your children but continue to live there and benefit from it, the gift wouldn’t qualify for exemption.
 If you’re considering giving any large gifts, it’s important to seek advice from a professional to make sure you’re getting the benefits you expect.

 Depending on who you want to leave a gift to, there are a number of allowances you should be aware of: